 6. Marking Their Territory

-Thus, you should not be surprised by your feline friend’s new behavior as it’s normal.
+Thus, you should not be surprised by your feline friend’s new behavior as it’s common.

 7. Looking For Security

-The cat may be sick, wants to bond, looking for warmth & comfort, experiencing emotional distress, marking territory, showing affection, or looking for security.
-The earlier you find out the change in behavior, the better.
+The cat may be sick, wish to bond, seek warmth and comfort, be in emotional distress, mark territory, show affection, or need security.